nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 pip install -r requirements.txt
 ```
 ## 3. Overview of cleaning
 There are 17 different categories (DataFrame columns) to assess.

 ### 3.0 Price
 ASSUMPTION:  We have 475 rows with NaN as price - 2.38% of the total
 Drop the NaN values (as (al)most (all) of the data is not filled out)

 ### 3.1 locality
 No dropping / replacing needed - All values are filled out
+Adding Longitude and latitude based on the city name (using geocoding - opencage)

 ### 3.2 property_type
 No dropping / replacing needed - All values are filled out